-As human beings, we fear uncertainty and major life changes are full of it.
+As human beings, we fear uncertainty, and major life changes are full of it.
 When faced with such changes, clients search for trustworthy advisors to help them navigate through the murky waters of life.
-However, the demand of human interaction can vary depending on types of clients.
-Clients with more complex financial strategies or situations request for more human interaction.
+However, the demand for human interaction can vary depending on the types of clients.
+Clients with more complex financial strategies or situations request more human interaction.

-Integrating automation does not mean eliminating human advisors completely.
+Integrating automation does not mean eliminating human advisors.
 Yes, consumers are shifting more towards digital as a primary channel.
-However, there are some clients who require the help of a traditional financial advisor.
+However, some clients require the help of a traditional financial advisor.